retched/ZC-USPSRestful/.github/CONTRIBUTING.md

 Before you ask a question, it is best to search for existing [Issues](https://github.com/retched/ZC-USPSRestful/issues) that might help you.
 If you have found a suitable issue and still need clarification, you can write your question about this issue.
 I would also suggest that you search the Internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you then still feel the need to ask a question and need clarification, I recommend the following:

 - Open an [Issue](https://github.com/retched/ZC-USPSRestful/issues/new).
 - Provide as much context as you can about what you're running into.